 And while I'll usually list lots of possible substitutions, there are a few ingredients that just can't be replaced.
 That's why I've dedicated this whole post to sumac—I really believe it's worth it to have a jar in your pantry, especially if you want to regularly cook Middle Eastern food.

-All of this is not to say that sumac is never replaceable.
+But all of this is not to say that sumac is never replaceable.
 In certain recipes, lemon will add the necessary tartness, and the sumac won't entirely be missed.
 But sumac adds a distinctive flavor that just isn't exactly the same as lemon.
 Some dishes, where sumac is the star, simply can't be made without it.
 Take fattoush/fattoushie.
 If you don't have sumac, you might as well choose another salad (although you shouldn't worry, because there are plenty of Middle Eastern salads that don't require sumac).

 But the good news is that sumac is relatively inexpensive and easy to find online, and once you buy it, you will start putting it on everything (popcorn, garden salads, grilled veggies, grilled meats, burgers, whole fish, cheese sandwiches, lentil soup...).
 I've put together a short list of online sumac sources.
 When I want to treat myself, I like to shop at the Spice House (my top recommendation), which sells phenomenally high quality goods at a very reasonable price:

 If you can find it in a Middle Eastern grocery store, it will be even more affordable.
 The market near me sells sumac for a couple dollars for a decent-sized bag.
-If you go foraging for sumac, just be careful to avoid poison sumac.
-Those who stick to markets (or who understand nature) should have nothing to worry about.

 © 2017 Cardamom and Tea